R J Cooper DFC - Jack Cooper

 Jack and his crew spent more than two months based in Malta.

-There were two moles making the Tripoli harbour: the Spanish Mole encircling north of the harbour and the Karamanli Mole to the east.
+There were two moles making the Tripoli harbour: the Spanish Mole encircling the north of the harbour and the Karamanli Mole to the east.
+(They are not called that anymore.)
 Nearly every mission target mentions the moles, the quays and the store houses.
 Bombing the moles was often a diversion to allow mine-laying aircraft safer access to the harbour.
-These were both Wellingtons and Swordfish aircraft.
+These were both Wellingtons and Swordfish aircraft

-During their posting to Malta, Jack and his crew also made sorties into Sicily bombing the aerodrome and shipping as welll as harbour installations at Palermo in the north of the island.
+During their posting to Malta, Jack and his crew also made sorties into Sicily bombing the aerodrome and shipping as well as harbour installations at Palermo in the north of the island.

 Back at Shallufa